rest-for-physics/rest-school/day2/session3/README.md

 ### Exercise 3.
 Accessing data members from a stored metadata object

-We can access the metadata members defined in each class (you may check the corresponding members by exploring the header file or [doxygen class documentation](https://sultan.unizar.es/rest/classes.html) (recommended), or by invoking `Dump()` for a given metadata instance.
+We can access the metadata members defined in each class (you may check the corresponding members by exploring the header file, the [class documentation](https://sultan.unizar.es/rest/classes.html) (recommended), or by invoking `Dump()` for a given metadata instance.
 For example, the [TRestRawVetoAnalysisProcess](https://sultan.unizar.es/rest/classTRestRawVetoAnalysisProcess.html) contains a metadata member named `fThreshold` which was used during the data processing.

 We can recover the value using the name `veto` given by the user at the RML: